Summarize Within

 • The output layer is always a polygon area or bin layer, and only the area or bin features where summarized features occur are returned.

-• You can think of Summarize Within as taking two layers, the area features and the input summary features, and stacking them on top of each other.
+• You can think of summarize within as taking two layers, the area features and the input summary features, and stacking them on top of each other.
 After stacking these layers, you view down through the stack and count the number of input summary features that fall within the areas.
 In addition to the number of features, you can also calculate simple statistics about the attributes of the input summary features, such as sum, mean, minimum, maximum, and so on.

-• You can use Summarize Within to calculate standard statistics and geographically weighted statistics.
+• You can use the Summarize Within tool to calculate standard statistics and geographically weighted statistics.
 Standard statistics summarize the statistical values without weighting.
 Weighted statistics calculate values using the geographically weighted values of the proportion of lines within a polygon, or proportion of polygons within a polygon.
 Weighted statistics do not apply to points within polygons.

-How Summarize Within works
+How the Summarize Within tool works

 Equations